SharedCode/sop/README.md

 SOP in File System: https://www.linkedin.com/pulse/scaleable-object-persistencesop-file-system-gerardo-recinto-zplbc/?trackingId=jPp8ccwvQEydxt3pppa8eg%3D%3D

+# Software Based Efficient Replication
+Quick update, SOP now sports very efficient software based replication via Reed Solomon algorithm erasure coding.
+SOP's Registry data already had replication via Cassandra & now, the data blobs stored in File System (see sop/in_red_cfs) are safe having very efficient software based modern replication.
+The feature is complete, it has auto-repair of detected missing or bitrot shards, if the RepairCorruptedShards flag (passed in the sop/in_red_cfs/NewTransactionWithEC erasure config) is turned on.
+Use-case, you can set this flag of then upon disk drive failure detection, you can replace the drive turn on this flag then restart the app.
+Then SOP will automatically repair damaged, missing or bitrot shard files that can get reconstructed from the available shards.

 # Quick Store Caching Config Guide
 At the latest release, V2 Beta 2.1.7+, SOP is able to achieve "persisted data & caching" virtualization.
 This is a very important milestone, because SOP further cemented its capabilities, estimate is, nothing in the market can compete with SOP for the things it provides & in the magnitude of its "horizontal & vertical scaling" & "data caching virtualization" capabilities.
 In fact, it is the only solution known that does this.